kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/jax.typ

 jax.vmap(my_function)(x_batch, y_batch)
 ```

 `jax.vmap` takes a function as an argument then return a function that add a batch dimension to all of the function's argument, and return that new function as its result.
-If you want to map over different axis of your input, you can use the `in_axes` argument in `vmap` You can find more detail in the #link("")[link].
+If you want to map over different axis of your input, you can use the `in_axes` argument in `vmap` You can find more detail in the #link("https://jax.readthedocs.io/en/latest/_autosummary/jax.vmap.html")[link].
 If you have ever come across the function `np.vectorize`, you can read from their documentation that `np.vectorize` is actually just a for-loop.
 While `vmap` achieve the same thing in terms of function signature, the underlying computation is completely different.
 Since `np.vectorize` is essentially a for-loop, the runtime of the vectorized function is linear in the batch dimension.
 However, `vmap` add extra annotation to the function before dispatching it to the `XLA`, telling the runtime the newly added batch axis can be parallelized, a vmapped function could be executed just as fast as the original function in most cases, as long as you are not memory bounded by your resource.
 This means we can acheive much higher throughput while not paying extra time cost.
 The cost we have to be mindful here is memory, since you are essentially parallelizing over one axis, you are computing more stuff at one time, meaning you will need more memory to store the input and the result.

 = Sharp bits